Marcus Garvey: Childhood: 1887–1904

 Marcus Mosiah Garvey was born on 17 August 1887 in Saint Ann's Bay, a town in the British colony of Jamaica.
-In the context of colonial Jamaican society, which had a colourist social hierarchy, Garvey was considered at the lowest end, being a black child who was of full African descent.
-However, later genetic research nevertheless revealed that he had ancestors from the Iberian Peninsula.
+In the context of colonial Jamaican society, which had a colourist social hierarchy, Garvey was considered at the lowest end, being a black child who was of full African descent in appearance.
+However, later genetic research on his Y Chromosome nevertheless revealed that he had distant ancestors from the Iberian Peninsula.
 Garvey's paternal great- grandfather had been born into slavery prior to its abolition in Jamaica.
 His surname, which was of Irish origin, had been inherited from his family's former enslavers.

 His father, Malchus Garvey, was a stonemason; his mother, Sarah Richards, was a domestic servant and the daughter of peasant farmers.
 Malchus had had two previous wives before Sarah, having six children between them.
-Sarah bore him four additional children, of whom Marcus was the youngest, although two died in infancy.
+Sarah and he had four additional children, of whom Marcus was the youngest, although two died in infancy.
 Because of his profession, Malchus' family were wealthier than many of their peasant neighbours; they were petite bourgeoise.
 Malchus was however reckless with his money and over the course of his life lost most of the land he owned to meet payments.
 Malchus had a book collection and was self-educated; he also served as a deacon at a local Wesleyan church.
 Malchus was an intolerant and punitive father and husband; he never had a close relationship with his son.

 Up to the age of 14, Garvey attended a local church school; further education was unaffordable for the family.
 When not in school, Garvey worked on his maternal uncle's tenant farm.
 He had friends, with whom he once broke the windows of a church, resulting in his arrest.
 Some of his friends were white, although he found that as they grew older they distanced themselves from him; he later recalled that a close childhood friend was a white girl: "We were two innocent fools who never dreamed of a race feeling and problem."
 In 1901, Marcus was apprenticed to his godfather, a local printer.
 In 1904, the printer opened another branch at Port Maria, where Garvey began to work, travelling from Saint Ann's Bay each morning.